abhishekp03/scratchpad/README.md

 Use this repository to learn, practice, and share your knowledge.
 Don't hesitate to create your own code samples or projects to contribute back to the community.

 ## Languages
 Here are some of the programming languages and paradigms you can explore in this repository:

 - [Java](java/) - A popular, object-oriented language used in a variety of applications.
 - [Go](go/) - Go is an open source programming language that makes it simple to build secure, scalable systems.

-...and many more!
-We're continuously adding new languages and paradigms to help you expand your coding horizons.

 ## How to Use